UPDATED: SEPTEMBER 23, 2022 | 2 MIN READ

 Common Risk Factors In Alaska

 Freezing temperatures and earthquakes are the most common risk factors in the state.
 While those might slightly affect your car insurance rates, it’s more likely things like local crime and the number of people driving without insurance cause car insurance rates to go up.

-In certain areas of Alaska, you must have proof of motor vehicle liability insurance.
+You must have proof of motor vehicle liability insurance in certain areas of Alaska.